 The Future of Technical Support

 Technical support is currently a large part of what many companies are investing in and in the coming years it will be even more dominant.
-As tech becomes more engrossed in everyone’s lives, support cases will inevitably increase.
+As tech becomes more embedded in everyone’s lives, support cases will inevitably increase.
 With today’s tech support companies already heavily focusing on solutions involving automation, augmented reality, and virtual reality, there is no room for companies stuck with last decade’s technology.

-Teamviewer could have easily established itself as being at the forefront of technological advancements.
+Teamviewer could have easily established itself as an industry leader, at the forefront of technological advancements.
 It could have led us towards a future in which machines are capable of fixing other machines.
 Instead, Teamviewer stuck with what it had back in 2005, albeit with a few insignificant advances.